HTTP-RPC/Sierra/README.md

 Numeric and boolean values are specified via their string representations.
 Supported constants and enum values are specified in [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).

+An optional resource bundle may be provided as the third argument to the `load()` method of `UILoader`.
+When specified, attributes representing string values are considered resource keys and are used to look up the associated values in the bundle.

 ## Element Names
 The "name" attribute associates an identifier with a component.
 In addition to setting the "name" property, `UILoader` injects the component itself into an "outlet" defined by the document's owner, the value passed as the first argument to the `load()` method.